 Medication Claimed To Cure Alcoholism

 Many working in the alcoholism treatment industry scoff at the idea of an alcoholism cure, and reject both these drugs as possible cures for alcoholism.

-as mentioned above, is used to control the cravings for drink recovering alcoholics experience.
+NALTREXONE as mentioned above, is used to control the cravings for drink recovering alcoholics experience.
 The drug is taken AFTER the alcoholic has already quit drinking.

 Naltrexone will in effect kill your urge to drink.
-For more on this use of naltrexone, read the Sinclair Method
+For more on this use of naltrexone, read the Sinclair Method.

-For more on this use of baclofen and more details on dosages etc., read Baclofen, New Alcoholism Treatment
+For more on this use of baclofen and more details on dosages etc., read Baclofen, New Alcoholism Treatment.

 Unapproved And Unlicensed